-- > standardize understandings of key terms, DEIJ principles, and positionality when filling out the EP Tool (i.e. who "department leadership" refers to in questions) - > divide up the data-gathering tasks for the survey (you might want to have one team member in charge of collecting data) - > create a schedule to complete assessment, including team meetings after each section completion deadline - 2.
-EP TOOL: Individually complete the appropriate section of the Equity Advancement Tool. - 3.
+- align on definitions of inclusive excellence as well as positionality when filling out the EP Tool (i.e. who "department leadership" refers to in questions) - divide up the data-gathering tasks for the survey (you might want to have one team member in charge of collecting data) - create a schedule to complete assessment, including team meetings after each section completion deadline - 2.
+EP TOOL: Individually complete the appropriate section of the Excellence Progress (EP) Tool. - 3.
 EP TOOL: Analyze results at team meetings to reflect on similarities and differences between results.
 Discuss and plan how to implement resources provided. - 4.
 POST-EP TOOL: Once the entire EP Tool is complete, generate a list of priorities for change. - 5.
 POST-EP TOOL: Work with leadership in your department to develop and implement next steps. - 6.
-POST-EP TOOL: Share your results we suggest that you share your completed equity assessment with faculty, staff, and graduate students in your unit.
+POST-EP TOOL: Share your results we suggest that you share your completed assessment with faculty, staff, and graduate students in your unit.
 You might want to consider hosting a department/unit-wide listening session or town hall to process the results.
-Your Equity Advancement Tool should be a step but not the only step on your journey towards equitable changemaking.
+Your Excellence Progress (EP) Tool should be a step but not the only step on your journey towards equitable changemaking.
 Revisit this EP Tool annually or every other year to evaluate your progress and reassess the effectiveness of your equity-focused programming and strategies.

-QUESTIONS?

-Please contact gradoej@uw.edu
+QUESTIONS? > Please contact gradoej@uw.edu

-The EP Tool team includes OEJ associate dean Ralina L. Joseph, research assistant Maxine Wright, equity specialist Cheyenne Evans, and data analysts Emily Beylerian, Kari Brothers, and LizAnne Ngo.
+The EP Tool and its connected resources were developed by Ralina L. Joseph, Maxine Wright, Cheyenne Evans, and data analysts Emily Beylerian, Kari Brothers, and LizAnne Ngo.
+EP Tool support is offered by the Office of Graduate Student Success.